ignite/cli/docs/guide/blog/comment-blog.md

 This tutorial relies on the `blog` blockchain that you built in the build a blog tutorial.

+## Fetch Functions Using List Command

 To get the useful functions for this tutorial, you use the `starport scaffold list comment --no-message` command.
 Make sure to familiarize yourself with the command.

-## Fetch Functions Using List Command

 1. Navigate to the `blog` directory that you created in the build a blog tutorial.

-2. To create the source code files to add CRUD (create, read, update, and delete) funcationality for data stored as an array, run:
+2. To create the source code files to add CRUD (create, read, update, and delete) functionality for data stored as an array, run:

 ```bash
 starport scaffold list comment --no-message
 ```

-The `--no-message` flag disables CRUD interaction messages scaffolding.
+The `--no-message` flag disables CRUD interaction messages scaffolding because you will write your own messages.

 The command output shows the files that were created and modified: